-- Executive (Chair)
+- Executive (Chair) - Portfolio Oversight (Chair)

-- ➤ ALCO

-- ▶ Loan

-Mr. Gleason is our Chairman and Chief Executive Officer and has served the Company as Chairman, Chief Executive Officer and/or President since 1979.
+Mr. Gleason is our Chairman and Chief Executive Officer ("CEO") and has served as our Chairman, Chief Executive Officer and/or President since 1979.
 He holds a B.A. in Business and Economics from Hendrix College and a J.D. from the University of Arkansas.